bxdoan/bxdoan/README.md

 <div align="center">

-> An excellent leader must be passionate because it’s their duty to keep everyone moving forward.
+> Every child is an artist.
+The problem is how to remain an artist once he grows up.

-> — Nico Yazawa —
+> — Pablo Picasso —

 </div>